NeuraLegion/wait-for/README.md

-# Poll Results of a NeuraLegion Scan
+# Poll Results of a Brightsec Scan

-This action polls a NeuraLegion scan until it returns a detected issue, or its time runs out.
+This action polls a Brightsec scan until it returns a detected issue, or its time runs out.

 ### Build Secure Apps & APIs.
 Fast.

-[NeuraLegion](https://www.brightsec.com) is a powerful dynamic application & API security testing (DAST) platform that security teams trust and developers love.
+[Brightsec](https://www.brightsec.com) is a powerful dynamic application & API security testing (DAST) platform that security teams trust and developers love.

 ### Automatically Tests Every Aspect of Your Apps & APIs